AdKats/AdKats/README.md

 <h1>AdKats</h1>
 <p>
 Admin Toolset with a plethora of features, focused on making in-game admins more efficient and accurate at their jobs.
-Includes a cross-server ban enforcer more reliable and complete than others available, and a WebAdmin for out-of-game control will be released shortly.
+Includes a cross-server ban enforcer more reliable and complete than others available, and the AdKats WebAdmin for out-of-game control has been released.
 Designed for groups with high-traffic servers and many admins, but will function just as well for small servers.<br/>
 <ul>
   <li><b>Basic Action Commands.</b> Standard commands for player killing, kicking, banning, moving, etc..</li>